The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Introduction

 The motivation for developing parallel-in-nature algorithms for computational tasks stems from several natural reasons.
-One important reason is the ability to compute in a fast manner much larger inputs than computed today, in numerous fields, or to perform in a fast way computations which require many iterations, such as centroidal Voronoi diagrams (CVD) \cite{DuEmelianenkoJu2006,VoronoiCVD_Review}.
-Another reason is that in recent years most of the computing devices (various types of computers, cell phones, graphic processors, etc.) arrive with several (sometimes with hundreds or even thousands) processing units (cores) which are just waiting for being used.
-Large networks of such computing devices can be also used for parallel computing tasks.
+One important reason is the ability to compute in a fast manner much larger inputs than the ones computed nowadays, in numerous fields, or to perform in a fast way computations which require many iterations, such as Centroidal Voronoi Diagrams (CVD) \cite{DuEmelianenkoJu2006,VoronoiCVD_Review}.
+Another reason is that in recent years most of the computing devices (various types of computers, cell phones, graphics processors, etc.) arrive with several (sometimes with hundreds or even thousands) processing units which are just waiting to be used.
+Large networks of such computing devices can also be used for parallel computing tasks.

-Taking into account all of the above, it is natural to ask whether there exists an algorithm which can compute each of the Voronoi cells independently of the other ones, and hence can provide a simple way to compute the Voronoi diagram in parallel.
-To the best of our knowledge, only one such an algorithm has been discussed in the literature, namely the naive one which computes each of the cells by intersecting corresponding halfspaces \cite[pp. 230-233]{OBSC}.
-This (very) veteran algorithm is simple, but it is relatively slow: $O(n^2\log(n))$ for the whole diagram of $n$ sites in the worst case (assuming 1 processing unit is involved).
-As claimed in \cite{BentleyWeideYao1980}, on the average (under the assumption of uniform distribution) its time complexity should behave as $O(n)$.
-We have not seen any implementation which confirms this, and , as a matter of fact, it seems that in general this algorithm is not used frequently.
-However, a variation of this naive algorithm for the Delaunay triangulation case has appeared very recently in \cite{ChenGotsman2012}, but a careful verification of the data given there shows that when the sites are generated according to the uniform distribution, the implementation behaves in a way which is worse than $O(n)$.
+By taking into account all of the above-mentioned considerations, it is natural to ask whether there exists an algorithm which can compute each of the Voronoi cells independently of the other ones, and hence can provide a simple way to compute the Voronoi diagram in parallel.
+To the best of our knowledge, only one such algorithm has been discussed in the literature, namely the naive one which computes each of the cells by intersecting corresponding halfplanes \cite[pp. 230-233]{OBSC} (see also the recent paper \cite{LuLazarRycroft2022prep} which describes an implementation of this method based on an adaptation to the 2D case of the 3D Voro++ package \cite{Rycroft2009jour}).
+This (very) veteran algorithm is rather simple, at least from a high-level perspective, but its time complexity is relatively slow: $O(n^2\log(n))$ for the whole diagram of $n$ sites in the worst case, assuming one processing unit is involved.
+As claimed in \cite{BentleyWeideYao1980}, on the average (under the assumption of uniform distribution) its time complexity should behave as $O(n)$, but we have not seen any mathematical proof of this assertion.
+Similarly, no theoretical justification is given to the $O(n)$ average case time complexity of the variation of the naive algorithm for the Delaunay triangulation which appears in \cite{ChenGotsman2013jour}.